 Ajay, Daisy, Lady, Max and Maya

 Five undeniably cute Anatolian Shepherd puppies have recently been introduced to the Cederberg region, following the achievements of the other dogs and their handlers so far.
-Hand-in-hand with the Cape Leopard Trust, the partnership has demonstrated how a small change in livestock management can make a significant impact.
+Hand-in-hand with the Cheetah Outreach, the partnership has demonstrated how a small change in livestock management can make a significant impact.
 Instead of shooting or poisoning local predators, the community is embracing sustainable, long-term solutions.

 Maya, for instance, came to the farm of Willie Lubbe on 13th August 2019, which neighbours the patch protected by Rocky.
 Based on the edge of the Cederberg Mountains, father and son team, Willie and Brandon had to reduce their herds after a drought.
 The intention is for Maya to help them to replenish their beloved herd of sheep.
 By watching over the sheep and replacing the need for alternative means of predator control, Maya will make a considerable contribution to conservation in the area.